Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting

 In this section, we present efficient algorithms for training and inferencing the flow matching model.

-Recently \cite{davtyan2023efficient} proposed an efficient algorithm for latent flow matching for the task of video prediction, using the probability path generated by the optimal transport VF of \cite{lipman2022flow}.
-To enable efficient training, we shall follow \cite{davtyan2023efficient} and leverage the iterative nature of sampling from the learned flow and use a single random conditioning element from the past at each iteration.
-However, our method differs from \cite{davtyan2023efficient} as we shall use different probability paths and target vector fields.
+Recently \citep{davtyan2023efficient} proposed an efficient algorithm for latent flow matching for the task of video prediction, using the probability path generated by the OT-VF of \citep{lipman2022flow}.
+To enable efficient training, we shall follow \citep{davtyan2023efficient} and leverage the iterative nature of sampling from the learned flow and use a single random conditioning element from the past at each iteration.
+However, our method differs from \citep{davtyan2023efficient} as we use different probability paths and target VFs.

-{\bf Training.} We set $Z_1$ to be the target element and $Z_0$ to be the reference element chosen to be the previous element before the target element, i.e., if $Z_1 = z^\tau$, then $Z_0 = z^{\tau-1}$, for $\tau = 2, \dots, m$.
-Note that this differs from \cite{davtyan2023efficient}, where $\tilde{Z} = z_1$ (i.e., they do not use a reference element to define their probability path, whereas we use a pair of elements $(Z_0, Z_1)$).
-In this way, our probability path model maps a distribution centered around a previous state to the distribution of the current states, which is more natural from the point of view of probabilistic forecasting whose goal is to obtain an ensemble of forecasts.
+{\bf Training.} Recall that $\tilde{Z} = (Z_0, Z_1)$ denote training samples from $\mathcal{D}_{pair} = \{(z^{\tau-1}, z^{\tau})\}_{\tau=2,\dots,m}$.
+In other words, we set $Z_1$ to be the target element and $Z_0$ to be the reference element chosen to be the previous element before the target element.
+In this way, our target probability path model maps a distribution centered around a previous state to the distribution of the current states, which is more natural from the point of view of probabilistic forecasting whose goal is to obtain an ensemble of forecasts.
+Note that this differs from the approach of \citet{davtyan2023efficient}, where $\tilde{Z} = Z_1$ (i.e., they do not use a reference element to define their probability path, whereas we use a pair of elements $(Z_0, Z_1)$).
 Algorithm \ref{alg:training} summarizes the training procedure of our method.

-Both the autoencoder and the VF neural network can also be jointly trained in an end-to-end manner, but our results show that separating the training can lead to improved performance.
+Both the autoencoder and the VF neural network can also be jointly trained in an end-to-end manner, but our empirical results show that separating the training can lead to improved performance.
 Moreover, doing so allows us to better assess the impact of using different probability paths.